British armoured formations of the Second World War: Formation

-At the start of the Second World War, in September 1939, the British Army possessed two armoured divisions; one based within the United Kingdom and a second based in Egypt.
-On 15 December 1939, the 2nd Armoured Division was activated in the United Kingdom.
-Despite officially being formed, it had no assigned fighting sub-units until the following month, when an independent armoured brigade and elements of the 1st Armoured Division were assigned to it.
-The process to form the 3rd Armoured Division also began, and several armoured regiments within the UK were earmarked to join it.
-However, early war tank production was dedicated to formations based in France or in Egypt resulting in little availability within the United Kingdom.
-This lack of tanks impeded the division from being formed.
-With the British Army defeated in France and evacuated from Dunkirk, these units were equipped with a variety of armoured cars (improvised and factory built) and assigned to an armoured car brigade called a Motor Machine Gun brigade.
+At the start of the Second World War, in September 1939, the British Army possessed two armoured divisions; one in Britain and a second in Egypt.
+On 15 December 1939, the 2nd Armoured Division was established in Britain.
+Despite being formed, it had no fighting sub-units until the following month, when an independent armoured brigade and elements of the 1st Armoured Division were transferred to it.
+The 3rd Armoured Division also began to form and several armoured regiments were earmarked to join it.
+Early war tank production went to formations in France or in Egypt resulting in little availability at home.
+With the British Army defeated in France and evacuated from Dunkirk, these units were equipped with a motley of armoured cars (improvised and factory built) and assigned to an armoured car brigade called a Motor Machine Gun brigade.